-Personalise Your Dress With Wedding Dress Accessories
+Personalise Your Wedding Dress

 While it might be the dress that you and your guests remember the most, it’s the finishing touches to a wedding dress that make it stand out.
 After all, it’s your wedding day, so you’ll want to make it count by looking out of this world.
 Accessorising your dress is an easy way to personalise your bridal look without any costly alterations.
 Think of the wedding dress as the star of the show, and wedding dress accessories as the finer details that bring the whole thing to life.

 We are spoilt for choice with the amount of wedding dress accessories out there.
 But that can make it difficult to know what to go for.
 So to make it easier, we’ve compiled a helpful guide on our tried and tested wedding dress accessories.

 If you’ve never thought of wearing a jacket over your wedding dress, this bridal accessory is definitely worth considering.
 An elegant jacket is ideal for creating layered detail or looking stylish while staying warm during winter weddings.
 Throwing on a bridal jacket is also the perfect way to change your look throughout the day without needing a rushed outfit change.
 They can be the subtle change you make to your outfit from your wedding ceremony to your reception.
 Keep it classy with a jacket and dress ensemble for your day service attire, then lose the jacket for your post-ceremony party.
 Two different looks, from one dress!